 These hydrogen buses are used in the regular timetable, where a hydrogen electric bus has the advantage that it usually has a greater range than a battery electric bus.

-The deployment proves successful and has therefore also opened the door for further expansion: from December 2020 on, some twenty hydrogen buses will be operational from the parking facility at Peizerweg in Groningen.
-Shell is going to build a hydrogen refuelling station on the site of this parking facility, which again concerns green hydrogen.
+The deployment proves successful and has therefore also opened the door for further expansion: since December 2020 on, twenty hydrogen buses are operational from the parking facility at Peizerweg in Groningen.
+Shell has built a hydrogen filling station on the site of this parking facility, which again uses green hydrogen.

 Sustainability long distance

-We are also fully committed to making the long-distance buses, the Qliners, more sustainable.
-Currently (and as it seems also in the near future) these buses can only be purchased with an internal combustion engine.
-Due to the high mileage they drive every day (600 – 1000 km), we see an opportunity for hydrogen for these buses.
-In short, there is a lot of development in the field of hydrogen buses
+There is also full commitment into making the long-distance buses, the Qliners, more sustainable.
+Due to the high number of kilometers these buses drive daily (600 – 1000 km), Qbuzz sees an application for hydrogen for these buses.
+In short, a lot of development in the field of hydrogen-powered buses.

-At the moment there is also an application for the delivery of 100 km/h hydrogen-powered coaches ex-works.
+At the moment there is also a request for the delivery of 100 km/h hydrogen-powered coaches ex-works.
 For this we’re applying for a subsidy with a number of partners in Europe.
 If assigned, implementation will take place in Groningen-Drenthe in 2024/2025.